-6 Red Flags The Guy You’re With Is Only Using You For Sex
+6 Signs A Guy Is Using You For Sex

 I have definitely been used for sex before.
 I have been used for sex by guys I was hooking up with and by boyfriends who, after a few weeks, I realized had no interest in finding out who I actually am.

 Listen, sometimes, all you're looking for in a relationship is sex, which is totally fine if that's all you want.
 We don't need to have deeply intimate bonds based on actual romantic feelings with everyone.
 Women have libidos, too, and sometimes, we just want to get laid.
 Hallelujah.

 But if you're looking for something more substantial, then it really sucks when you come to the conclusion that you're just his booty call.
 If your feelings aren't reciprocated, and he's just looking to hook up with you and get out the door ASAP, then you're not getting the relationship you deserve.

 Sometimes, it's really hard to tell where you stand with a guy, especially in this social media dating age, where we operate in such a grey area.
 It's easy to get a lot of attention from a guy without him actually being present in real life.

 I wanted to know the red flags that your guy is actually just using you for sex, so I reached out to Mark Stefanishyn, a dating expert, and Susan Ball, self-love activist and author of Courage and Grace: From Broken to Blissful, the Journey of Building Joy During Your Recovery from Abuse, for insight.

 1. He Says He Loves You Immediately